-(with bulletin information for the weekends of August 27 and September 3, 2017)
+(with bulletin information for the weekends of December 30 and January 6, 2018)

 To Pastors: Please make sure that your bulletin editor(s) and those who manage any social media for your parish are receiving eNotes in their email and are using eNotes for the bulletin and social media content.
 If they are not, please have them subscribe at www.rcdony.org/enotes or contact eNotes@rcdony.org so we can add them to the list.
 Thank You.

 FROM THE FISCAL OFFICE

 CHRISTMAS COLLECTION FOR SUPPORT OF THE PRIESTS RETIREMENT PLAN: Bulletin Announcements

 75% of the Parish Christmas collection goes to support the Priest's retirement plan.
 The worksheet will have been mailed to parishes along with a cover letter for pastors.
 These are also available on the Fiscal Office Pastoral Documentation site.
 Below are suggested bulletin announcement leading up to the collection as well as a suggested "thank you" for the January 5th Bulletin.